jshmrsn/botfarm/README.md

 - Farming mechanics.

+- Basic combat mechanics (so we can evaluate which situations agents would choose to engage in violence)

+- Clothing items, and integration into entity description provided to agents.

 - Dynamic pathfinding grid (update path finding grid when placing blocking entities like houses/trees)

+- General game sound effects

+- Integrate text-to-speech

+- Integrate voice-to-text

 ## “Botfarm”?
 The current game simulation is a farming/harvesting/crafting game.
 So bots farming is a positive thing in the context of this project :)